onshape-public/onshape-ts-drawing-client/README.md

 https://onshape-public.github.io/docs/auth/apikeys/

-If you are a member of multiple companies you can specify an extra field in the credentials.json
+If you are working with a company, you can specify an extra field in the credentials.json
 file:

 ```